nyusterndatabootcamp/book/py-fun1.md

 ## Strings

 We often work with non-numerical data, collections of characters that might include letters, numbers, or other symbols.
 Such things show up in a lot in data work, as variable names (GDP, income, volatility) and even as data (country or customer names, for example).
 We refer these as **strings**.
 This doesn't mean what we think it means.
-No, not the stuff we tie up packages with, but a "string" of characters like letters or numbers.
+No, not the stuff we tie up packages with, but a "string" of characters are like letters or numbers.
 It's one of many mysterious uses of ordinary words we'll run across as we learn to code.
 For more on this one, see [here](http://stackoverflow.com/questions/880195/the-history-behind-the-definition-of-a-string).

 We create strings by putting characters between quotation marks: 'Chase', "Spencer", 'Sarah', "apple", and even "12" are all strings.
 Single and double quotes both work.